ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/_index.md

 learning_objectives:
     - Download and build llama.cpp on your Arm server
-    - Download a pre-quantized model from Hugging Face
+    - Download a pre-quantized Llama 2 model from Hugging Face
-    - Run a pre-quantized LLM model on your Arm CPU
+    - Run the pre-quantized Llama 2 model on your Arm CPU

 prerequisites:
     - An [Arm based instance](/learning-paths/servers-and-cloud-computing/csp/) from a cloud service provider or an on-premise Arm server.